julianeon/julianeon/README.md

 ![worplaces: pagerduty, ripple, apollographql](workplaces.png)

 I'm Julian Martinez, @julianeon on most platforms.
-I'm an independent consultant who's new helping organizations with hiring.
+I'm an independent consultant who's new helping tech companies with hiring.

 I've done technical support for Square at [Block](https://www.linkedin.com/in/julianeon/) and at Apollo GraphQL, Ripple and PagerDuty, mostly developer focused.